01 Dec How a 5000 year old philosophy can help your 21st century health practice

 As we learn more about how to best help our clients, we can each also grow our knowledge, skill and capacity so as to offer even more.

-To join Yoga for Pain Practitioner Training in 2017 see the schedule or sign up to the mailing list.
+To join Yoga for Pain Practitioner Training see the schedule or sign up to the mailing list.